Wednesday, May 28, 2014

 Review

-The only reason I wanted to watch the movie is it surprisingly contains the benefits of one actor, Jeremy Irons.
+My only reason for wanting to watch the movie is that, surprisingly, it contains the benefits of one actor, Jeremy Irons.
 It's not the first time he's played a power-hungry evil brother.
 In many similarities, the character is a somewhat less successful and deadly villain than our favourite evil cat, Scar.
-Still, he did a good performance of that versatile voice.
+Still, he did a good performance with his recognisable deep voice.
 I could have the pleasure of saying he was perfect in this role because he is one of my favourite actors, but unfortunately, I cannot.

 It makes FAERIES a dull and prosaic movie that, at the point, needed character building or a sense of adventure.
 I always believed it was half misconceived and thought it'd turn out worse as a non-Disney musical.
 I'm Film Guru Lad, and this is my critique of FAERIES.